rintnetwork/front-end/src/content/glossary/index.md

 ### homestead {#homestead}

-The second development stage of Ethereum, launched in March 2016 at block 1,150,000.
+The second development stage of ethereum, launched in March 2016 at block 1,150,000.

 <Divider />